SBS Course Descriptions

 This course includes readings and discussion of the etiology and manifestation of psychosocial disorders in childhood and adolescence.
 Topic areas, including approaches to intervention, will be considered from developmental, psychological and sociological perspectives.
 Special focus includes the role of the family and other collateral adults to support a variety of treatment approaches.Cr 3.

 SBS 358 Representations of Motherhood

 This interdisciplinary course examines the ways in which motherhood is represented in various cultural forms (including film, literature, and political rhetoric) and from within different historical and cultural contexts.
-Contemporary psychological theories will be considered in terms of how they are used to prescribe normative demands on women and mothers and also how they attribute various powers to mothers, that then contribute to the construction of particular social policies and practices.
-Prerequisite: College Writing course.
+Contemporary psychological theories will be considered in terms of how they are used to prescribe normative demands on women and mothers and also how they attribute various powers to mothers that then contribute to the construction of particular social policies and practices.
+This course has been approved by the State Department of Education for content area in secondary Social Studies.
+Prerequisite: LAC 110 or other College Writing course.
 Cr 3.